By: Andrea Dillon

 14. What about socialization?

 Ah, this is one everyone homeschool will hear at some point.
 Many television shows, movies, and strangers in the grocery store depict homeschoolers as unsocialized and awkward.
 Are they?
 No more than anyone else.
 Homeschoolers tend to socialize with multiple age groups in various settings because they have extra time not stuck inside the classroom.
-Homeschooling also gives families the ability to help their children socialize with diverse groups of people by seeking out other cultures, ideologies, and activities to expand their worldview from the limited group of a single classroom or school building.
+Homeschooling also allows families to help their children socialize with diverse groups of people by seeking out other cultures, ideologies, and activities to expand their worldview from the limited group of a single classroom or school building.
+Homeschoolers socialize through homeschool groups, library activities, sports groups, field trips, activism, and more.

 15. Can you homeschool a child with special needs?